 C40 Cities — An international organization of large cities sharing climate-change adaptation research and practices, in the belief that cities are at the leading edge of climate exposure and vulnerability.

 Center for Urban Resilience — A center focusing on the urban ecology of cities with Mediterranean climates (and Los Angeles in particular).

 Future Cities in a Warming World — A peer-reviewed summary article that reviews many of the most-important climate-related issues facing cities, with a plethora of links to other useful articles.
 The authors' perspective is that peak urbanism is near; for an opposing view, see "In Praise of Megacities in a Global World."

-International Association for Urban Climate — A broad-based organization that issues The Urban Climate News and periodically hosts workshops.
+International Association for Urban Climate — A broad-based organization that issues The Urban Climate News and sponsors workshops.

 LBL Heat Island Group — The website of a research group working on UHI-mitigation strategies at Lawrence Berkeley National Laboratory.